 The greats of the game are honored at the International Tennis Hall of Fame in Newport, Rhode Island, but there's an even better reason to visit the world's largest tennis museum, housed inside the historic Newport Casino.

 The attraction's 13 grass tennis courts are the only competition grass courts in the U.S. that are open for public play.
 Make a reservation, and you can show off your game on the legendary courts where the first U.S. National Lawn Tennis Championships were held in 1881.

 You can't say you've been to Rhode Island unless you've sampled a cold, juicy Del's Frozen Lemonade.
 This frozen concoction was brought to the state in 1840 by Italian immigrant Franco DeLucia.
-There are 20 Del's locations in RI, but locals will tell you: It always tastes best when bought from a Del's truck.
+There are 20 Del's locations in RI, but locals will tell you that it always tastes best when bought from Del's truck.

-The Newport Car Museum in Portsmouth celebrates the art and design of cars.
+The Newport Car Museum in Portsmouth celebrates the art and design of cars and you'll find interactive features like a driving simulator.
 The private collection of some 50 automobiles covers six decades of modern industrial automotive design and considers cars as works of art.
 You'll see classics from the 1950s to the present.
 Featured are Ford Shelby Cars, Corvettes, World Cars, Fin Cars, and the Chrysler Mopar.

 Benefit Street, in Providence, was the social and cultural center of the town in the colonial and early Federal periods.
 For visitors, it is the most famous street that you can visit in Rhode Island.
 The draw is the original Colonial homes overlooking the city's historic waterfront.

 Walk the mile through the neighborhood and see the Colonial architecture as well as Victorian and 20th-century buildings.
 The varied architecture is intriguing and when you walk along the street you'll encounter secret gardens, an early graveyard, churches, and homes which are occupied today.